urbanlab/griotte/docs/en/installation.rst

     <prefix>/multimedia
     <prefix>/director

-Head to [the server](http://localhost:8888) (change localhost if you installed it somewhere else), and start playing with the application !
+Head to `your server <http://localhost:8888>`_ (change localhost if you installed it somewhere else), and start playing with the application !

 If you want to install an AP on you Pi, check out :doc:`installation_optional`.